Fork me on GitHub

 Read the rest of this entry »

-That’s all we’ve got time for here, but you can read about all the additions, bug fixes, and enhancements in the whatsnew.txt file.
-As always, the source and 64-bit Windows binary packages are available from the download page.
+Of course, there’s far more than we have time to mention here, but you can read all about it in the whatsnew.txt file.
+As always, you can download the source and 64-bit Windows binary packages from the download page.

 Read the rest of this entry »

-Of course that’s not all, and you can read about all the additions, bug fixes, and enhancements in the whatsnew.txt file.
-You can get the source and 64-bit Windows binary packages from the download page and start playing.
+You can read about all the exciting development this month in the whatsnew.txt file, or download the source and 64-bit Windows binary packages from the download page.

 Read the rest of this entry »